KDKA (AM): Shortwave operations

-In 1923, KDKA began simulcasting its broadcasts on shortwave, and for a while used this as a link for transmitting its programs for rebroadcast by station KFKX in Hastings, Nebraska, as part of an experiment to use shortwave signals as a cheaper alternative to leasing long-distance telephone lines to transmit network programming between stations.
-It was decided to test the practicality of using shortwave transmissions for distributing programming originating at KDKA.
+In 1923, KDKA began investigating simulcasting its broadcasts, using shortwave transmissions as a cheaper alternative to leasing long-distance telephone lines to transmit network programming between stations.
 Beginning on March 4, 1923, KDKA, in addition to its normal operation on 360 meters (833 kHz), transmitted on shortwave wavelengths from 80 to 100 meters (3,750 to 3,000 kHz), for local rebroadcasts on 360 meters by both KDPM in Cleveland, Ohio and WBZ in East Springfield, Massachusetts.

 The shortwave relay to KDPM was judged to be successful.
 However, Westinghouse soon decided to move its relay target to the geographical center of the United States, and switched to a newly constructed station, KFKX in Hastings, Nebraska, beginning on November 22, 1923, which ended the relay transmissions to KDPM.
 Ultimately shortwave relays for network programming was determined to be inferior to dedicated telephone line connections, and the transmissions to KFKX ended, with the Hastings operation closing on June 1, 1927.

 Responsibility for the shortwave transmissions was later transferred to separately licensed experimental stations.
 In 1922, a 1 kW shortwave transmitter was installed at Westinghouse's factory in East Pittsburgh, Pennsylvania, with call sign 8XS.
 This was joined by 8XAU in 1924, which, after the original 8XK was deleted later that year, changed its call sign to the historically significant 8XK, and then W8XK in 1929, with its transmitter power increasing to 40 kW by 1937.

 The transmissions by W8XK were eventually expanded into an international service conducted independently of KDKA.

 From 1923 to 1940, KDKA produced The Northern Messenger, airing it over its shortwave radio sister station 8XS (later known as W8XK and WPIT).
 The program was broadcast over shortwave to the Far North during the winter months, when mail service was impossible, and consisted of personal messages to RCMP officers, missionaries, trappers, and others from family and friends, music, and news.

 In November 1942, Westinghouse's shortwave stations, along with all other U.S. shortwave stations, ended commercial operations and were leased to the Voice of America.
 As a VOA transmitter, the station broadcast to Europe and Africa for 12 years, before being dismantled.